Mindfulness Based Stress Reduction Course

 MBSR is a training program developed in 1979 by Jon Kabat-Zinn, Ph.D., at the University of Massachusetts Medical Center, Center for Mindfulness in Medicine, Health Care and Society.
 At its core, MBSR is based on systematic and intensive training in mindfulness meditation and mindful hatha yoga.
 The MBSR curriculum is designed to guide program participants in the “how” of learning to practice, integrate, and apply mindfulness in their everyday lives.
 The primary intention of the MBSR curriculum is to create a structured pathway to relieve suffering and increase wellbeing for people facing a host of challenges arising from a wide range of medical and psychological conditions and the demands and stressors inherent in the everyday lives of human beings (this text was taken directly from MBSR Curriculum, 2017).

 Space for this course is limited.
-Please reserve your spot today!
+Register to reserve your spot today!